 The trappers transported their furs from the Rocky Mountains back to St. Louis, Missouri, where the furs were sold or traded for supplies and equipment needed for the coming year.
-Beginning in about 1825, some traders also began to transport supplies back to the mountains, where they traded them for furs.
+Beginning in about 1825, some traders also began transporting supplies back to the mountains, where they traded them for furs.
 This allowed the trappers to remain in the wilderness without personally taking their goods back to Missouri.

 In addition to trapping and trading, these mountaineers were also instrumental in opening up several trails, which would later be widened into wagon roads, allowing thousands of emigrants to settle in the far west.

 Representing the North West Company, Donald Mackenzie, a Scottish-Canadian explorer and fur trader, held one of the first rendezvous in the Boise River Valley in 1819.
-A regular rendezvous system was later implemented by William Henry Ashley of the Rocky Mountain Fur Company, whose company representatives hauled supplies to specific mountain locations in the spring, engaged in trading with trappers, and brought pelts back to communities on the Missouri and Mississippi Rivers in the fall.
+A regular rendezvous system was later implemented by William Henry Ashley of the Rocky Mountain Fur Company, whose company representatives hauled supplies to specific mountain locations in the spring, traded with trappers, and brought pelts back to communities on the Missouri and Mississippi Rivers in the fall.
 This rendezvous system with trappers continued when other firms, particularly the American Fur Company owned by John Jacob Astor, entered the field.

 These annual gatherings were held at various locations beginning in 1825.
-The large fur companies put together teamster driven mule trains that packed in whiskey and supplies and set up a trading fair, which was called the “rendezvous.”
+The large fur companies put together teamster-driven mule trains that packed in whiskey and supplies and set up a trading fair called the “rendezvous.”
 These events were lively, festival-like affairs open to free trappers, Indians, and families alike.
 Not only was the Rendezvous a place where the trappers could sell and trade their furs for all sorts of commodities, such as clothing, saddles, bridles, tobacco, and whiskey – – but it was a place to meet traders who might wish to engage their services for the coming year.
 Famous mountain man, Jim Beckwourth, described them as: “Mirth, songs, dancing, shouting, trading, running, jumping, singing, racing, target-shooting, yarns, frolic, with all sorts of extravagances that white men or Indians could invent.”